EllenB/better-geo-python/chapters/01_set_up.md

 The materials for the download and set-up below build on the excellent [lecture of Quisheng Wu on Youtube](https://www.youtube.com/watch?v=9zmXL2ppves&list=PLAxJ4-o7ZoPcD-6wZ2xY5bXuu48Scu8kq&index=2) for the course [Geographic Software Design](https://www.youtube.com/playlist?list=PLAxJ4-o7ZoPcD-6wZ2xY5bXuu48Scu8kq).

+The steps below are done on a Windows 10 computer.

 ### Anaconda

 Python needs to be installed and the [Anaconda distribution](https://www.anaconda.com/) is chosen as the distribution.
 You can either proceed by downloading the [full installation](https://www.anaconda.com/) by selection the **Free Download** button and follow the steps below: